 In physically uncomfortable areas, most people instinctively sit in diminutive postures; hunching over, making themselves small, closed and guarded.
 Social psychologist Amy Cuddy terms position ‘low-power’ poses.
 The operation of the bamboo apparatus is supported by the findings of Cuddy’s research, which establishes that posing for short periods in ‘high-power’ positions has the ability to decrease anxiety while enhancing confidence and self-assurance.
 Worn on the body, the apparatus proffers the prerogative of expanding the body - users pull handles upwards, fully extending their arms against a resisting force.
 This action fans-out screened wings that amplify the motion, additionally operating as a physical shield from physical surroundings.
 Thus, the apparatus insists that individuals stand in a high power pose to enhance their psychological comfort.

-The apparatus is made of: bamboo, wire, string, bobbins, miscellaneous Mechano, elastic bands, a belt, fabric, and some optimism.
+The apparatus is made from bamboo, wire, string, bobbins, nuts & bolts, elastic bands, a belt, and fabric.

-The next iteration of the project emerged after a site visit to Cockatoo Island in Sydney Harbour.
+The following iteration of the project developed after a site visit to Cockatoo Island in Sydney Harbour.

 The only indication that cockatoos once inhabited the island remains solely within its name.